HISTORY OF BOW BRICKHILL

 and Brickhill with the Bow."

-past thirty years the views from Church Road have changed beyond all
+past forty years the views from Church Road have changed beyond all

 recognition as the new city, the last in a series of new towns,